-To get the best results out of a top-notch clearomiser like the Aspire BDC, you should use a powereful battery like the Smok VV Winder, which also allows you to adjust the voltage to get the perfect vape.
+To get the best results out of a top-notch clearomiser like the Aspire BDC, you should use a powerful battery like the Evod Variable Voltage or the Vision Spinner 2 , which also allows you to adjust the voltage to get the perfect vape.
 (The exact voltage will depend on both your eliquid and your personal preferences.)
-To check which voltage you should use with different ohm atomisers, check out the chart below (click on the chart for the full size, or here if you wish to embed it on your own website):

 To share this chart on your site, simply copy and paste the code below

 Whenever you buy a new battery, make sure you it will give it a good 4-5 hour charge to condition it before you use it.
 If it doesn’t have this first full charge it’s never quite the same.

 10. Holding Down The Button Before Vaping

 Some vapers like to hold down the button on variable voltage devices before inhaling.
 Unfortunately, this can lead to eliquid condensing in the drip tip, which can reduce vapour production and lead to gurgling noises.

 To remedy, it may be worth cleaning the clearomiser (see instructions here) and then ensuring that you inhale as soon as you activate your vaping device.

 Thanks to our informed readers for these additional helpful suggestions!

 11. Clean the clearomiser after filling with a twist of tissue paper.
 (Paul Daniel Kendrick)